Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors

 More recently, Weiss et al. \cite{Weiss2018} applied Kalman filters for preprocessing chemical sensors' data for downstream machine learning.
-Jondhale et al. \cite{Jondhale2019} combined Kalman filters with GRNNs for 2D-position tracking from RSSI signals.
+Jondhale et al. \cite{Jondhale2019} combined Kalman filters with General Regression NNs for 2D-position tracking from RSSI signals.
 In the field of textile-based sensing, Atitallah et al. \cite{Atitallah2021} compared filtering methods such as moving average, moving median, Savitzky-Golay, and Gaussian for processing data from a sensor glove that incorporated CNT-based sensors.
 Vu et al. \cite{Vu2020} implemented an adaptive fuzzy-NN for capacitive pressure sensors, which were based on spacer-knit structures.
 Finally, Liu et al. \cite{Liu2021} utilized RBF NNs to compensate for hysteresis disturbance in non-affine, nonlinear systems, however the test set consists of limited, generated data that is furthermore repetitive.

 While all those works are related, objective, material, and use cases differ from ours and hence the techniques are hardly transferable.
 To our knowledge, there is so far no related work applying NNs for data rectification of knitted piezoresistive stress/strain sensors targeted at random, real-world actuation.